• My research focuses on Critical Theory, Philosophy of Religion, and Social and Political Theory.

 In progress

 This paper moves beyond the well-explored questions of how and where Adorno engages with Kabbalistic ideas to ask why they matter for his critical project.
-I aruge these ideas become a crucial point of departure for rethinking the relationship between Enlightenment reason and theological traditions.
+I argue these ideas become a crucial point of departure for rethinking the relationship between Enlightenment reason and theological traditions.

 Section image